absalguero/fgc-top-players/news/Capcom-Cup-12-Finals-Move-to-Pay-Per-View-Sparking-FGC-Debate.md

 imageSourceUrl: "https://sf.esports.capcom.com/"
 ---

 In a landmark shift for fighting game esports, Capcom has announced that the Capcom Cup 12 Finals will be broadcast as a pay-per-view (PPV) event.
-The controversial decision places the tournament’s Top 16 finals bracket, scheduled for March 14, 2026, behind a paywall — breaking from the long-standing tradition of free access for its premier Street Fighter tournament.
+The controversial decision places the tournament’s Top 16 finals bracket, scheduled for March 14, 2026, behind a paywall, breaking from the long-standing tradition of free access for its premier Street Fighter tournament.

 The event, which features a $1,282,000 prize pool with $1 million for the champion, will be held at Tokyo’s Ryōgoku Kokugikan.
 While the early stages of the 48-player tournament from March 11–13 will remain free to watch, the climax of the competition will require a paid ticket.